 How to Add Funds to Freewallet Account?

 Single-currency wallets have a little bit different algorithm of adding funds.
-One needs to tap on a plus icon in the bottom of the screen and then choose "Receive" option in the menu.
+One needs to tap on a plus icon at the bottom of the screen and then choose the "Receive" option on the menu.
 Then the user will be provided with an address and QR code which should be used by the sender to send money to the Freewallet account.